 We’d love to answer any of your technical questions!

-Strong acid cation resins with standard mesh and coarse mesh are manufactured in Felite™ Resin Technology to successfully complete water softening procedures.
+Felite™ Resin Technology produces strong acid cation resins with fine & standard mesh that are designed to effectively perform water softening procedures.

-Hard water increases scaling, which reduces the efficiency of electrical equipment, sinks, tubs, and other home appliances.
-Blocking water supply drains and soap scum accumulates.
+Hard water can cause scaling, which can decrease the efficiency of household appliances, such as electrical equipment, sinks, and tubs.
+It can also lead to blockages in water supply drains and accumulation of soap scum.

-Domestic water can be softened by using a water softener which uses the ion exchange process.
-Resins help to treat your water and minimize your residential hard water problems.
+To alleviate these issues, domestic water can be softened using a water softener that utilizes the ion exchange process.

 With five decades of experience, Felite Resin Technology is well versed in this field.
 In other hand, you are dealing with the master.
 You can trust us with your needs and expectations.